The White Negroni is a twist on the classic, replacing the Italian Amari with French liqueur and fortified wine.

 A traditional Negroni contains Gin, Campari, and Sweet Vermouth.
-The dark ruby color is an essential characteristic of the drink.
-And the same goes for Campari and Vermouth.
-But almost 20 years ago, at Vinexpo 2001 in Bordeaux, Wayne Collins created a totally new version - the white Negroni.
+The dark ruby color of those two ingredients is an essential characteristic of the drink.

 History of the White Negroni

 As mentioned, Wayne Collins invented this cocktail while attending Vinexpo in Bordeaux.
-He went there to take part in an international Cocktail Competition.
-He was traveling together with Nico Blacknell, back then director of Plymouth Gin.
+He went there to take part in an international Cocktail Competition and was traveling with Nico Blacknell, back then director of Plymouth Gin.

 White Negroni Recipe